JRomero-Rangel/MIS480/README.md

 # MIS480
-Hello This is a Repository for MIS480 Module 7: CDC Assignment
+This is a Repository for MIS480 Module 7: CDC Assignment